-Between Tin Can Bay and the Pacific Ocean lies Rainbow Beach, a vibrant coastal town named for its multi-coloured sand dunes.
+Rainbow Beach lies between Tin Can Bay and the Pacific Ocean, a vibrant coastal town named for its multi-coloured sand dunes.

 Rainbow beach is the perfect launching pad for those with a taste for adventure and who would like to swim with dolphins, explore Fraser Island and see the nearby rainforests.

-Camping is available in the Great Sandy National Park, however permits and fees apply.
-If you are looking for accommodation in Rainbow Beach, then there are a range of options including family friendly apartments, B&Bs and a resort.
-There are also a number of accommodation options over the river at Tin Can Bay.
+Camping is available in the Great Sandy National Park; however, permits and fees apply.
+If you are looking for accommodation in Rainbow Beach, there are various options, including family-friendly apartments, B&Bs and a resort.
+There are also some accommodation options over the river at Tin Can Bay.
 Click the link below to find the best accommodation deals.